 - 1. Turn on the camera and press [MENU]. - 2.
-Select the "Set Up" tab, select "Format" and then press [▶]. - Use [▲] and [▼] to select "Format" and then press [SET].
+Select the "Set Up" tab, select "Format" and then press [▶].

+3. Use [▲] and [▼] to select "Format" and then press [SET].

 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
 Formatting a memory card on a computer and then using it in the camera can slow down data processing by the camera.
-In the case of a microSD or microSDHC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc.
+In the case of an SD or SDHC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Manager install files to your computer.
+Do this before formatting the card.